dialoa/imagify/README.md

 imagify: all
 ```

-This probably not a good idea if your document contains
+This probably not a good idea if your document contains many LaTeX
-many LaTeX elements that could be rendered by MathJAX
+elements that could be rendered by MathJAX or equivalent.
+The default
+is `manual`, which imagifies only (a) image elements with a `.tex` or
+`.tikz` source files and (b) LaTeX contained in `imagify` Divs.
+You
+can also use `images`, which only converts images elements with a
-or equivalent.
+`.tex` or `.tikz` source.

-Set the images to be embedded in the HTML output file,
+Set the images to be embedded in the HTML output file, rather than
-rather than provided as separate files, with:
+provided as separate files, with:

 ``` yaml
 imagify: